Accelerating Focal Search in Multi-Agent Path Finding with Tighter Lower Bounds: Experimental Results

 \subsection{Test Settings}

 We evaluated DECBS and ECBS on 6 maps from the MAPF Benchmark~\cite{stern2019mapf}, as shown in \Cref{fig:overview}: (1) random-32-32-20 (32x32) and maze-32-32-20 (32x32) are grid maps with random obstacles and designed obstacles, (2) den\_312d (65x81) is a grid map from the video game Dragon Age Origins, (3) warehouse-10-20-10-2-1 (161x63) is a grid map inspired by real-world autonomous warehouses, and (4) den\_520d (256x257) and Paris\_1\_256 (256x256) are large benchmark maps.
 We use map-specific suboptimality factors: random-32-32-20 and empty-32-32-20 (1.02 to 1.20, interval 0.02), den\_312d and warehouse-10-20-10-2-1 (1.01 to 1.10, interval 0.01), den\_520d and Paris\_1\_256 (1.002 to 1.038, interval 0.004).
 For agent numbers, we have empty-32-32-20 (10 to 80, interval 10), random-32-32-20 (45 to 150, interval 15), den\_312d (105 to 210, interval 15), warehouse-10-20-10-2-1 (90 to 300, interval 30), den\_520d and Paris\_1\_256 (100 to 450, interval 50).

-For each combination of map, agent number, and suboptimality factor, we generate 200 random test cases, resulting in a total of 270,000 test cases.
+For each combination of map, agent number and suboptimality factor, we generate 200 random test cases, resulting in total 270,000 test cases.
 An algorithm is considered to have failed for a given test case if it does not find a valid solution within 60 seconds (with runtime recorded as 60 seconds).
 Success rate is defined as the percentage of test cases solved successfully within the time limit under specific test settings.